 Sam-A Gaiyanghadao was born on October 13,1983 in Buriram, Thailand.
 He is regarded as one of the best Muay Thai fighters in the world.
-He is a multiple time Lumpinee Super Flyweight World Champion, Lumpinee Bantamweight World Champion, Thailand Super Flyweight, Super Bantamweight, and Bantamweight Champion, and more.
+He is a multiple time Lumpinee Super Flyweight World Champion, Lumpinee Bantamweight World Champion, Thailand Super Flyweight, Super Bantamweight, and Bantamweight Champion, ONE Championship Muay Thai World Champion and more.
 With over 20 years of fight experience, he has made a name for himself as one of the top Muay Thai superstars in the world.
-Today, he is an instructor at Evolve Mixed Martial Arts, Singapore.

 When you’re a fighter, you’re always ready for the unpredictable.
 As ironic as it may sound, being in the ring conditions you to face the unexpected.
 An elbow to the head, a kick to the thigh — you just anticipate what you can and see what happens next.